 How Is Acne Treated?

 First, wash your face regularly.
 If the acne does not go away, there are over-the-counter products (you can buy these without a prescription) available in different forms, such as gels, lotions, creams, pads, and soaps.
 Common ingredients used in most of these products to fight acne are benzoyl peroxide, resorcinol, salicylic acid, and sulfur.
-A topical retinoid gel is also now available and can actually help keep pimples from forming.
+A topical retinoid gel is also available and can help keep pimples from forming.
 If you have a bad skin reaction to any products you buy on your own, tell your doctor.
 Also, it can take time for these products to work.
-If they do not make your acne better after two or three months, ask your doctor for help.
+If they do not make your acne better after 2 or 3 months, ask your doctor for help.